wpoely86/D3.js-Diverging-Stacked-Bar-Chart/README.md

 I've used [D3.js](http://d3js.org).
 There is also an R package by Robbins & Heiberger.

 The result of can be seen [here](https://wpoely86.github.io/D3.js-Diverging-Stacked-Bar-Chart/).
+I also render the svg to a canvas element using [canvg](https://github.com/gabelerner/canvg).
+[FileSaver.js](https://github.com/eligrey/FileSaver.js/) is used to have a 'Save as' function.